robertdebock/learn-terraform/ADVANCED/cicd-for-releases.md

 ## Assignment

-- [ ] Write a pipline to apply terraform code.
+- [ ] Write a pipeline to apply terraform code.
 Use a manual step after all verification steps (validate, lint, etc) are done.

 ## Questions